jamesknelson/govern/README.md

 Govern's `map` and `flatMap` primitives serve a similar purpose to the React [Render Prop](https://reactjs.org/docs/render-props.html) pattern.
 However, map/flatMap have a number of advantages:

-- You can use `shouldComponentUpdate` (doing so in React components with render props results in wailing and gnashing of teeth)
+- You can use `shouldComponentUpdate` (doing so in React components with render props results in weeping and gnashing of teeth)
 - You can change the structure of components' children (doing so in React results in child components being remounted)
 - You can use the `combine` primitive on mapped components (combining React components with render props results in pyramids of doom)